MosqueOS/Mosque-Prayer-Display-Screen/README.md

 GOOGLE_AUTH_EMAIL=XXXX@XXXX-XXXX.iam.gserviceaccount.com
 ```

-You'll also need to set a username and password for authenticaion, these will also be stored in env vars
+You'll also need to set a username and password for authentication, these will also be stored in env vars

 ```
 AUTH_USERNAME=myuser